 See Geological and Environmental Sciences for degree requirements.

-The geological and environmental studies major is a liberal arts degree program that provides a multi-disciplinary approach to the environmental issues and concerns that are a hallmark of the early 21st century.
-It may be especially useful to students who are already pursuing a major in one of the contributing fields, but it may also appeal to students who simply wish to consider the environment and its problems from a variety of perspectives.
+The Bachelor of Arts in Geological and Environmental Sciences major is a liberal arts degree program that provides a interdisciplinary approach to studying environmental issues and concerns and geological problems that are a hallmark of the early 21st century.
+This major offers flexibility in course selection to allow for customization around student interests and focus areas.
+It may be especially useful to students who are already pursuing a major in one of the contributing fields or students who wish to pursue a professional degree (Law, Business, Public Policy, Education), but this degree may also appeal to students who simply wish to consider the Earth and its environments and its problems from a variety of perspectives.

 Ethnic Studies Minor